daeni-dang/daeni-dang.github.io/docs/_posts/2009-05-15-edge-case-nested-and-mixed-lists.md

 ---
-title: "Edge Case: Nested and Mixed Lists"
+title: "Boostcamp AI Tech - Day 01"
 categories:
-  - Edge Case
+  - Boostcamp AI Tech
 tags:
-  - content
-  - css
-  - edge case
-  - lists
+  - python
-  - markup
+  - ai math
 ---

 Nested and mixed lists are an interesting beast.
 It's a corner case to make sure that